malinowskip/dgt_parser/README.md

 ```
 ## Usage reference

-Parse ZIP files in `./input_dir` and save all translation units in an SQLite database:
+Parse all ZIP files in `./input_dir` and save all translation units in an SQLite database:
 ```shell
 dgt_parser -i ./input_dir sqlite -o db.sqlite
 ```
 ---

 Same as above, but only save phrases in Polish and in English, ignoring other languages.
-Additional language codes can be included by repeating the `-l <LANG_CODE>` option.
+Additional language codes can be added by repeating the `-l <LANG_CODE>` option.
 ```shell
 dgt_parser -l pl -l en -i ./input_dir sqlite -o db.sqlite